narnolddd/FETA3/README.md

 * `Interval` - time between measurements.
 In this case, we specify weekly measurements

 * Stopping condition.
-This can either be a latest time `MaxTime`, maximum number of nodes `MaxNodes` or links `MaxLinks`.
+This can either be a latest time (given as long) `MaxTime`, maximum number of nodes `MaxNodes` or links `MaxLinks`.
 This specifies how long the measurements should take place for - in this example the measurements will finish when the network size has reached 34343 nodes, the complete size of this network dataset.

+* `Statistics` - a string vector of the different statistics desired.
+In this JSON I have listed all available statistics.

 * `FileName` - where to write the measurements to.
 This will also generate one, or two files (depending on whether or not the network is directed) to store the degree distribution at different snapshots.